/* * external links open in new window */

 Where to Stay in Chiang Mai

-HOSTELS: For the best hostels in Chiang Mai’s old city, try the sleek rooms at The Common Hostel ($10 USD/night) or Pakping Hostel, which have private bunks with curtains and individual plugs.
+For the best hostels in Chiang Mai’s old city, try the sleek rooms at The Common Hostel ($10 USD/night) or Pakping Hostel, which have private bunks with curtains and individual plugs.
 In Nimman, the highest rated hostels with the best location are Ray Hostel and Bed Addict Hostel.
 Both are around $13-14 USD/night.
 (Things are always slightly pricer in Nimman than the old city.)

-Mirror Chiang Mai – These newly built apartments are family-owned with both one- and two-bedroom units ranging from $540-840 USD/month.
+Mirror Chiang Mai – These apartments are family-owned with both one- and two-bedroom units ranging from $540-840 USD/month.
 The same company owns PT Residences next door, which offers clean but dated apartments starting at $300/month.
 Weekly cleanings are included.

 Huay Kaew Residence – This is the most budget friendly and centrally located spot in town for both the old city and Nimman.
 The good news: there’s a pool and the complex is huge so there’s always availability.
 The bad news: the beds are literally like sleeping on a wooden board.
 Studios start around 3,500 baht/$117 USD per month for 24 square meters.